xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/site.5.rst

                         hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384,
                         and hmac-sha512.
 New installations on Enterprise Linux 9 or later and Ubuntu 20.04 or later set hmac-sha256.
+                        Ubuntu 18.04, SLES 12, SLES 15, and openSUSE Leap 15
-                        Ubuntu 18.04 leaves this attribute unset because its bundled omshell does not support the key-algorithm command.
-When this attribute is not set, including on an existing installation, xCAT uses hmac-md5 for compatibility.
+                        leave this attribute unset because their bundled omshell does not support the key-algorithm command.
+                        When this attribute is not set, including on an existing installation, xCAT uses hmac-md5 for
+                        compatibility.
 Kea does not use OMAPI, but Kea DDNS uses this TSIG algorithm.